SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Localization.JPG)

-Please be aware, that choosing a specifc unit or field format here does only change the handling on the user interface level.
+Please be aware, that choosing a specific unit or field format here does only change the handling on the user interface level.
 The internal data format is not changed, which is to keep in mind, when you are looking at some of the data files of Simulator Controller.
 The internal units and formats are:

 | Setting     | Value      |
 | ----------- | ---------- |